-Prime Minister Trudeau calls the incident an "act of cold blooded murder."
-Ridsdel had been held by the Abu Sayyaf Group since September 2015.
-Source: BBC News

-- March 14, 2016:Canadian citizen Ayanle Hassan Ali is suspected of stabbing two Canadian soldiers at a military recruiting center in Toronto.
 Ali tells police, "Allah told me to do this.
 Allah told me to come here and kill people."
 Authorities are reluctant to label the incident a terror attack.
 Toronto's police chief Mark Saunders says that "one statement" does not determine a motive.
-Sources: CNN, CBC - October 22, 2014:Canadian Michael Zehaf-Bibea goes on a shooting spree at Parliament hill in Ottawa, killing 24 year-old soldier Cpl.
+Sources: CNN [85], CBC [86] - October 22, 2014:Canadian Michael Zehaf-Bibea goes on a shooting spree at Parliament hill in Ottawa, killing 24 year-old soldier Cpl.
 Nathan Carillo.
 Parliament security shoot Zehaf-Bibea dead.
 Prime Minister Stephen Harper blames ISIS-inspired extremism for the attack.
-Sources: CBS, New York Times - October 20, 2014:Quebecer Martin "Ahmad" Couture-Rouleau kills one Canadian solider by running him over with a car in Saint-Jean-sur-Richelieu, near Montreal.
+Sources: CBS [30], New York Times [87] - October 20, 2014: Quebecer Martin "Ahmad" Couture-Rouleau kills one Canadian solider by running him over with a car in Saint-Jean-sur-Richelieu, near Montreal.

 The Canadian police shoot him dead.
 Couture-Rouleau was a convert to Islam and on a list of known radicals.
-Source: Daily Mail - July 2013: John Muttall and Amanda Korody were arrested and charged with conspiring to bomb the British Columbia Legislature Building during Canada Day festivities.
+Source: Daily Mail [72] - July 2013: John Muttall and Amanda Korody were arrested and charged with conspiring to bomb the British Columbia Legislature Building during Canada Day festivities.

 The Canadian police reported that the plan was inspired by al-Qaeda ideology.
-Sources: Public Safety Canada, Huffington Post - April 2013:Chiheb Essaghaier and Raed Jaser were arrested and charged with conspiring to attack a passenger train traveling between Toronto and New York.
+Sources: Public Safety Canada [35], Huffington Post [37] - April 2013:Chiheb Essaghaier and Raed Jaser were arrested and charged with conspiring to attack a passenger train traveling between Toronto and New York.

 The pair supposedly received support from al-Qaeda.
 This was the first known al-Qaeda plan or attack within Canada.
-Source: The Globe and Mail - June 2006: Canadian police arrested 18 individuals associated with a homegrown extremist cell plotting to blow up the Parliament building, kill the Prime Minister, and take members of parliament hostage.
+Source: The Globe and Mail [36] - June 2006:Canadian police arrested 18 individuals associated with a homegrown extremist cell plotting to blow up the Parliament building, kill the Prime Minister, and take members of parliament hostage.

 The individuals had assembled an improvised explosive device three times stronger than the bomb used in the Oklahoma bombing, which killed 168 people.
 Known as the "Toronto 18," the group consisted of radicalized men, all of who were residents of Canada, and most were Canadian citizens.
 Five of the individuals were teenagers.
 Officials said they had trained together in a camp inside Canada, and that they were inspired by al-Qaeda ideology.
 According to authorities, the group's members were "motivated by an interpretation of Islam which required an attack upon the near enemy, including the Canadian military and Parliament."
-Sources: Dawn CTV News, National Post - April 2004:A Jewish elementary school was firebombed in Montreal.
+Sources: Dawn [88] CTV News [89], National Post [90]

+- April 2004:A Jewish elementary school was firebombed in Montreal.

 A note left at the school said the attack was in retaliation for the Israeli army's killing of Hamas leader Sheikh Ahmad Yassin in March.
 Sleiman Elmerhebi, 19, was arrested and later found guilty.
-Source: CBC - December 1999:Ahmed Ressam was arrested and convicted of planning to bomb Los Angeles International airport.
+Source: CBC [91] - December 1999:Ahmed Ressam was arrested and convicted of planning to bomb Los Angeles International airport.
 The attack was planned as part of the 2000 millennium attacks.
 He hid explosives in his car, which he took on a ferry from Victoria, British Columbia, to Port Angeles, Washington.
 Authorities arrested him as he attempted to leave the ferry.
 Ressam has lived in Canada since 1994 where he was given political asylum under false pretenses.
 From March 1998 to February 1999, he trained in an al-Qaeda camp in Afghanistan.
 Ressam claimed that it was during this training period that he began to plan to attack U.S. targets.
-Source: Frontline
+Source: Frontline [92]